touhid-ufl/gator-mate/README.md

 # 🎥 Gator-Mate Demo Videos

 Welcome to the **Gator-Mate** hackathon showcase!
-Below are demo videos showcasing Gator-Mate’s capabilities across different modes and languages.
+Below are the official demo videos showcasing Gator-Mate’s capabilities across subjects, accessibility modes, and languages.
-Each thumbnail is clickable — tap or click to watch the video on YouTube.
+Each preview includes a play button — just click to watch the video on YouTube.

 ---